ErikOSorensen/mmkariv/data/readme.md

 # Data directory

-This directory should contain 5 files, which should be downloadable from Harvard Dataverse:
+This directory should contain 6 files, which should be downloadable from Harvard Dataverse:

 - background.dta
+- big5items.dta
+- calculated_RP_measures.dta
 - decisions.dta
-- b5items.dta
 - iqmatrices.dta
-- iqmatrices.dta
+- tanzaniasurvey.dta